clutterbox/ansible-dehydrated/README.md

 dehydrated_keysize | Size of Key (only for rsa Keys) | 4096
 dehydrated_ca | CA to use | https://acme-v02.api.letsencrypt.org/directory
 dehydrated_cronjob | Install cronjob for certificate renewals | yes
-dehydrated_config_extra | Add arbitrary text to config |
+dehydrated_systemd_timer | Use systemd timer for certificate renewals | no dehydrated_config_extra | Add arbitrary text to config |
 dehydrated_run_on_changes | If dehydrated should run if the list of domains changed | yes